 The Michigan Medicine Department of Pathology supports the growth and evolution of a digital pathology environment in support of its varied missions.
 Digital Pathology (DP) may be defined as "an image-based information environment, enabled by computer technology, that allows for the management of information generated from a digital slide.
 DP is enabled in part by virtual microscopy, which is the practice of converting glass slides into digital slides [scanning] that can be viewed, annotated, and analyzed on a computer monitor."

 "eSlide Manager" is the name for our vendor-provided interface.
 While all U-M faculty & staff with an account may access eSM with their U-M Level 2 password, eSM is less user-friendly.
 We recommend new users interface with our database through the this search engine on the Pathology Clinical Lab Portal.

-The Virtual Slide Box is a subset of our image database, containing just over 17,000 images, intended for teaching purposes.
+The Virtual Slide Box is a subset of our image database, intended for teaching purposes.
 Patient identifiers have been removed, as it is outside the U-M firewall and accessible to the public.

 Please note: effective July 1, 2016, recharges will be applied to all research and non-Pathology UMHS scanning requests.